johnnnydo/johnnnydo.github.io/readme.txt

 (c) Advanced features

 - I created a console which mimiced code, but was a introduction
-- I also created a navigation bar
+- I also created a navigation bar that hides itself and appears as you scroll down.

 3. How long, in hours, did it take you to complete this assignment?